-The progression process is a mandatory requirement for your continuation to the next year of study and must be complete by Monday 8th July 2019.
+The progression process is a mandatory requirement for your continuation to the next year of study and must be completed by Friday 1st July 2022.
 Suggested deadlines for each element are noted below however you should agree with your supervisor a suitable timescale for completion of each of the following:

 - Presentation – you are required to give a short (circa 20 minute) presentation on your research to your research group.